This is short guide on how to set up the bidirectional DSHOT and RPM filtering in Betaflight.

 Don’ t forget to set the motor poles!

-ESC telemetry reports the eRPM – the RPM of the motor multiplied by the amount of polar pairs.
+ESC telemetry reports the eRPM – the RPM of the motor multiplied by the amount of motor polar pairs.
 Betaflight needs to know how many poles does your motor have in order to calculate the right RPM.
 Motor poles means magnetic poles (magnets), so you have to count the number of the magnets in the motor bell.

 Alternatively you can set the motor poles in the Betaflight CLI tab: